billalive/yarm/README.md

       ;
     # These query results will need a Python function to complete this sheet:
     postprocess: calculate_tax
-    # But we can do simple regex replacements right here:
+    # But first, we can do simple regex replacements right here:
     replace:
       billing_state:
         Virginia: VA